saknarajapakshe/weather-app/weather_app/README.md

 # Personalized Weather Dashboard

-A Flutter mobile application that displays personalized weather information based on a student index number.
+A beautiful Flutter mobile application that displays personalized weather information based on a student index number, featuring an elegant UI with animated cloud backgrounds.

 ## Features